U.S. data douses equity rally, gold down 4 percent

 Also weighing on stocks was a Thomson Reuters/University of Michigan survey that showed consumer sentiment tumbled to a nine-month low in April, with Americans especially gloomy about the long-term health of the U.S. economy.

 The drop in oil prices pressured material and energy shares.
-Quarterly results from JP Morgan Chase & Co and Wells Fargo & Co that failed to impress added to the negative sentiment.
+Quarterly results from JP Morgan Chase & Co (JPM.N) and Wells Fargo & Co (WFC.N) that failed to impress added to the negative sentiment.

 "We're due for choppiness given the run we've had, especially since the strong data we've seen recently looks increasingly misleading," said Hank Herrmann, chief executive of Waddell & Reed Financial Inc in Overland Park, Kansas.